 As world citizens, we have the responsibility to travel sustainably, mindfully and respectfully.
 As parents, we have the opportunity to use travel to inspire, educate and empower our children.
 Slow traveling does all this, and more.
 Enjoy!

 The book creators are digital nomads whose home-base is Montreal.
 They had been living in India for several years, when their son was born.
 He joined them on their adventures and together, they have slow travelled and lived in beautiful countries in Asia, Europe and North America.

 The Dalai Lama has forwarded their previous kids’ book.
 While their current book also focuses on children, it shifts the focus to travelling as an empowering and formative experience, for children and parents alike.

-Featured in Perceptive Travel, The Best travel stories from authors on the move – ‘The author is speaking from experience when she offers her suggestions and tips on life on the road with children.
+‘The author is speaking from experience when she offers her suggestions and tips on life on the road with children.
 Her practical guides cover a lot of ground, with useful information both for families with children and anyone else interested in slow travel.
 Weaving so many travel photos throughout these “how-to” pages is a welcome addition to this book.’

-Featured in Attachment Parenting‘s resource links.
+Featured in the Attachment Parenting 2021 resource links.